raadxrahman/API-Performance-Testing-with-Jmeter/README.md

-# Demo Throughput Testing with Jmeter
+# Demo API Throughput Testing with Jmeter

 ## Tools used
 - Apache Jmeter